jahahjahajaha/discord-channel-deleter-bot/README.md

 2. Select your application and navigate to the "OAuth2" tab
 3. Under "Scopes" select "bot" and under "Bot Permissions" select:
    - Manage Channels
+   - Manage Roles
    - Read Messages/View Channels
    - Send Messages
+   - Manage Messages
 4. Copy the generated URL and open it in your browser to add the bot to your server

 ### Using the Bot Commands

-The bot provides a slash command:
+The bot provides the following slash commands:

 - `/delete-channels` - Opens an interactive interface to select channels to keep, while all unselected channels will be deleted
+- `/delete-roles` - Opens an interactive interface to select roles to keep, while all unselected roles will be deleted
+- `/clear` - Clears recent messages from a channel with customizable filters for older/newer messages

 ## 🔒 Security